 Table 2.
-On-line pre-concentration methods using CE. pre-concentration memous using CL.
+On-line pre-concentration methods using CE. -- -----

-Method Principle Remarks FASS LVSS In stacking modes analyte from a low-conductivity sample migrates towards a high-conductivity zone and is concentrated.
-In LVSS mode, removing the sample matrix occurred with/without polarity inversion.
-Separation only cations or anions in one run.
+Method Principle Remarks FASS LVSS In stacking modes analyte from a low-conductivity sample migrates Separation only cations or anions in one run.
 Not applicable for neutral analytes.
 Easy to perform by simply altering the electrical conductivities of the sample and BGE.
-Sweeping Unlike the stacking methods, sample solution conductivity is close to BGE, and upon applying the electric filed into capillary analytes accumulate by pseudostationary phase.
-Applicable for neutral and charged analytes.
+Sweeping sample solution conductivity is close to BGE, and upon applying Applicable for neutral and charged analytes.
 This method concentrates those analytes which interact with stationary phase migrate (sample purification aspect).
 Application is limited by availability of appropriate pseudostationary phase.
 ITP Analyte migrates between the highest (leading ion) and lowest (terminating ion) electrophoretic mobility zones.
 Analysis of neutral compounds is not applicable.
 ITP technique is applicable to charged analytes and simultaneous analysis of oppositely charged analytes is not possible.
 On the other hand, this limitation can be understood as an advantage in terms of selective removal of neutral or oppositely charged (sample purification aspect).
 Applicable to samples with a significant matrix ion (acting as a leader).
 Applicable for low conductivity samples with the aid of leading ion.
 Direct analysis of water soluble supernatants of precipitated proteins samples.
 Precipitation agent (e.g., acetonitrile) serves simultaneously as terminating ion (transient pseudoisotachophoresis).
 PFT Filling a discrete portion of the capillary with BGE containing chiral selector.
 Low consumption of selector (vials do not contain selector).